-- (1) Any vehicle as defined in Section 670 of the California Vehicle Code, as of November 14, 2014. - (2) Equipment utilized exclusively in connection with any structure, which structure is designed for and used exclusively as a dwelling for not more than four families. - (3) Barbecue equipment that is not used for commercial purposes. - (4) Orchard, vineyard or citrus grove heaters. - (5) Any equipment used in agricultural operations in the growing of crops or the raising of fowl or animals, except that this exemption shall not apply to the following sources or equipment: - (A) Agricultural sources that, in aggregate, produce actual emissions equal to or greater than 50 tons of any regulated NSR pollutant.
-For the purposes of determining permitting applicability, fugitive emissions, except fugitive dust emissions, are included in determining aggregate emissions - (B) Diesel engines used in agricultural operations subject to the State Airborne Toxic Control Measure (ATCM) for Stationary Compression Ignition Engines. - (C) Agricultural sources subject to any state or federal regulations enforceable by the District. - (6) Mixing, blending, conveying, or other mechanical systems which do not, directly or indirectly, emit air contaminants. - (7) Gasoline and organic liquid storage tanks having a capacity of less than 250 gallons. - (8) Any article, machine, equipment or other contrivance that the Air Pollution Control Officer finds emits air contaminants in an amount that is less than 50% of the level specified in Rule 1-130(s2) as significant, is not subject to any federal regulation enforceable by the District, or any NSPS or NESHAP, and which the APCO determines should be exempt.
+- (1) Any vehicle as defined in Section 670 of the California Vehicle Code, as of November 14, 2014. - (2) Equipment utilized exclusively in connection with any structure, which structure is designed for and used exclusively as a dwelling for not more than four families. - (3) Barbecue equipment that is not used for commercial purposes. - (4) Orchard, vineyard or citrus grove heaters. - (5) Any equipment used in agricultural operations in the growing of crops or the raising of fowl or animals-except that this exemption shall not apply to the following sources or equipment:in accordance with California Health and Safety Code, Section 42310(e).

+(A) Agricultural sources that, in aggregate, produce actual emissions equal to or greater than 50 tons of any regulated NSR pollutant.
+For the purposes of determining permitting applicability, fugitive emissions, except fugitive dust emissions, are included in determining aggregate emissions

+- (B) Diesel engines used in agricultural operations subject to the State Airborne Toxic Control Measure (ATCM) for Stationary Compression Ignition Engines. - (C) Agricultural sources subject to any state or federal regulations enforceable by the District. - (6) Mixing, blending, conveying, or other mechanical systems which do not, directly or indirectly, emit air contaminants. - (7) Gasoline and organic liquid storage tanks having a capacity of less than 250 gallons.